GChristensen/ubiquitywe/README.md

 #### NL Parsers

-Just out of curiosity I have ported two parsers: [Parser 2](https://wiki.mozilla.org/Labs/Ubiquity/Parser_2) of the original Ubiquity and satyr's parser (which I call Parser 3).
+Just out of curiosity I have ported two parsers: the [Parser 2](https://wiki.mozilla.org/Labs/Ubiquity/Parser_2) of the original Ubiquity and satyr's parser (which I call Parser 3).
 The former is not so good in the terms of usability but superior in some linguistic aspects.
 Parser 3 is more handy, although it does not allow command names with whitespaces and uses "Hagure Metal" function to score suggestions